Featured Multiplayer

 Design Goals

-• Create a competitive (but accessible) multiplayer mode in which players experience a full race weekend event structure, including Practice, Qualifying, and a Race
+• Authentic Race Weekend Experience - Create a competitive multiplayer mode in which players experience a full race weekend event structure, including Practice, Qualifying, and a Race

 Gameplay / Systems Design

-As the design owner for the Featured Multiplayer scheduled race format / flow and core gameplay systems, I collaborated with engineers, artists, QA, and many other teams to deliver an all-new multiplayer experience never seen before in a Forza Motorsport title.
+As the design owner for the Featured Multiplayer moment-to-moment experience, I collaborated with production, engineers, artists, and many other teams to deliver an all-new multiplayer experience from player onboarding and scheduled events to matchmaking, rating systems, and general game flow.
+It was a monumental effort to deliver it all, so let’s dive in!

 Scheduled Races